 - i.
-Mr Cheung, Chi Kin ("Mr Cheung"), if re-elected, will remain as the non-executive Director, a member of the Remuneration Committee, the Audit Committee and the Nominating Committee.
-The key information of Mr Cheung can be found under the sections entitled "Board of Directors", "Corporate Governance Report - Principle 4" and "Directors' Statement" of the Company's Annual Report 2022. - ii.
-Mr Lee Jim Teck, Edward ("Mr Lee"), if re-elected, will remain as the Independent Director, a member of the Remuneration Committee, the Audit Committee and the Nominating Committee.
-The Board considers Mr Lee to be independent for the purpose of Rule 704(7) of the Catalist Rules.
-The key information of Mr Lee can be found under the sections entitled "Board of Directors", "Corporate Governance Report Principle 4" and "Directors' Statement" of the Company's Annual Report 2022.
-Mr Lee does not have any relationships, including immediate family relationships with the Directors, the Company or its 10% shareholders. - iii.
-Resolution 6, if passed, will empower the Directors of the Company, from the date of this Annual General Meeting until the date of the next Annual General Meeting, or the date by which the next Annual General Meeting is required by law to be held or the date such authority is revoked by the Company in a general meeting, whichever is the earliest, to allot and issue Shares and convertible securities in the Company.
+Mr Cheong Weixiong ("Mr Cheong"), if re-elected, will remain as the Group Chief Executive Officer.
+The key information of Mr Cheong can be found under the sections entitled "Board of Directors", "Corporate Governance Report Principle 2" and "Directors' Statement" of the Company's Annual Report 2023. - iii.
+Ms Ho Yoke Foong, Irene ("Ms Ho"), if re-elected, will remain as the Non-Executive and Independent Director, Chairman of Audit Committee, Member of the Remuneration Committee and Nominating Committee.
+The key information of Ms Ho can be found under the sections entitled "Board of Directors", "Corporate Governance Report - Principle 2" and "Directors' Statement" of the Company's Annual Report 2023.
+Ms Ho does not have any relationships, including immediate family relationships with the Directors, the Company or its 10% shareholders. - iii.
+Mr Mannar Rajkumar ("Mr Raj"), if re-elected, will remain as the Non-Executive and Independent Director, Chairman of Nominating Committee, Member of the Audit Committee and Remuneration Committee.
+The key information of Mr Raj can be found under the sections entitled "Board of Directors", "Corporate Governance Report - Principle 2" and "Directors' Statement" of the Company's Annual Report 2023.
+Mr Raj does not have any relationships, including immediate family relationships with the Directors, the Company or its 10% shareholders. - iv.
+Resolution 7, if passed, will empower the Directors of the Company, from the date of this Annual General Meeting until the date of the next Annual General Meeting, or the date by which the next Annual General Meeting is required by law to be held or the date such authority is revoked by the Company in a general meeting, whichever is the earliest, to allot and issue Shares and convertible securities in the Company.
 The aggregate number of shares (including any Shares issued pursuant to the convertible securities) which the Directors may allot and issue under this Resolution will not exceed 100% of the Company's total number of issued Shares excluding treasury shares and subsidiary holdings, of which up to 50% of the total number of issued Shares excluding treasury shares and subsidiary holdings, in the capital of the Company may be issued other than on a pro-rata basis to existing shareholders.